-- There are a TOTAL of 51 student parking spots on PPHS school property; 23 on the main campus (that includes 12 spots in the large lot adjacent to Ottawa Street and 11 spots in the north parking lot adjacent to McDonald), and 28 spots in the new lot at McDonald & Old Simcoe (below our sports field).
-A good strategy to ensure that you get one of the parking spots on the main campus is to arrive early. - Numbered spots are designated for staff ONLY! - Any student wishing to park on school property must obtain a Student Parking tag authorized by a School Administrator.
+- Student parking is available on site at PPHS in any UNNUMBERED spots only.
+NUMBERED spots are designated for staff ONLY! - Unnumbered spots are located in the back row of the main parking lot along Ottawa Street and at the north side of the school along Macdonald Street.
+Additional parking is also available off campus in the lower Macdonald Street parking lot - Any student wishing to park on school property must obtain a Student Parking tag authorized by a School Administrator.
 This tag must be visible at all times. - Progressive consequences will occur if students are parking in staff spaces, in emergency/fire routes or in nondesignated parking spots.
 This can include being "stickered", the removal of the privilege to park on school property, as well as school based consequences.
-Also, the Township Parking Enforcement will ticket/fine illegal parking in the school lots and surrounding streets. - Loitering in or on cars is not tolerated and will result in the loss of the parking permit. - Parking permits must be renewed each year.
+Also, the Township Parking Enforcement will ticket/fine illegal parking in the school lots and surrounding streets. - Loitering in or on cars is not tolerated and will result in the loss of the parking permit. - Parking permits must be renewed each year - Street parking is permissible under regular by-law expectations